 7. Wallpapering an accent wall A roll of wallpaper

-doesn’t cost the world, but the effect of an accent wall is considerable.
 If you only want to venture into a smaller area for the time being: A single strip of wallpaper is also ideally suited to mark a certain living area.
-A non-woven wallpaper is applied directly to the pasted wall and is particularly easy to work with.
+Non-woven wallpaper is applied directly to the pasted wall and is particularly easy to work with.

 8. Reloading the lampshade